 For example, in addition to her $174,000 salary, Senator Elizabeth Warren got an advance of $525,000 to write “A Fighting Chance.”
 The book chronicles Warren’s rise from a struggling childhood to the Senate and her fight for middle class Americans.

 It’s hard to come up with a 20% downpayment in places like Washington D.C. and New York City, where AOC is based.
-Instead, AOC invests wisely in real estate all across the country with lower valuations and higher net rental yields.
+Instead, you can invest in real estate across the country with lower valuations and higher net rental yields through crowdfunding.

 Fundrise is free and easy to sign up and explore.
 All savvy investors have a diversified real estate portfolio.
 Real estate is one of the most tried and true ways to build great wealth in America.